lbeverly/docs/setup/teams.md

 ### Choose a Team name

-Your Team name must be unique to you.
+Your Team name must be unique to you (and cannot contain spaces).
 All resources you create and manage with ScaleFT will be scoped to your Team.

-### Select an Authentication Method

-#### Google Apps Account

-Your Google Apps Domain will be used as the Identity Provider (IdP) for your Team.
-Any user in your Google Apps Domain will be allowed to join your Team.

-#### Username & Password

-ScaleFT acts as the Identity Provider (IdP) for your Team.
-Every Team member will be required to configure a username and password when they create an account.